 The NYSEDC Economic Development Awards program recognizes the state’s best economic development programs and partnerships, marketing materials, influential leaders, and rising stars.
 These awards honor organizations and individuals for their efforts in creating positive change in urban, suburban, and rural communities.
 Nominations are sent to an awards committee for consideration.
-Winners are recognized at Annual Conference in May; nominations guidelines will be made available in February.
+Winners are recognized at Annual Meeting in Cooperstown.

 Nominations should take into account as many of the following criteria as possible:

 - Outstanding performance in public or private sector in developing and administering an economic development program.

 - Distinguished service to one’s community by providing leadership in stimulating local economic development.

 - Demonstrated commitment to NYSEDC, its programs and its policies.

 - Demonstrated interest in assisting colleagues within the economic development profession.

 - Distinction in providing leadership in respect to a problem or situation of significant interest and impact in the practice of economic development.

 - Demonstrated commitment to economic education and training.